CroweCybersecurity/SNMPede/README.md

 Modules:
-  --spray               Spray any provided community strings, credentials (user/pass), and combos --write               Check if write access is possible --bulkwalk            Collect as much information as possible --all                 CAUTION: Use all modules
+  --spray               Spray any provided community strings, credentials (user/pass), and combos --bulkwalk            Collect as much information as possible --all                 CAUTION: Use all above modules

 Spray Arguments:
   -c COMMUNITY, --community COMMUNITY